suhail-codenia/cursor-reset/README.md

 Due to restrictions in the new version of Cursor, resetting will no longer be supported for Cursor versions above 45.3.

+Supporting newer versions would require modifying system-level components, which could affect other programs on your computer.

+Therefore, we will not consider supporting higher versions.
 If you still want to use this script, please check your Cursor version and download Cursor version below 45.3.

 **Currently, only Cursor versions below 45.3 have been tested to support fingerprint reset.**